Though many knitters are enthusiastic about bamboo knitting needles, others are hesitant whether they should use them.

 Read my full review of these Clover Bamboo interchangeables and the Clover range here.

 Clover Takumi Interchangeable Circular Knitting Needles

-- High quality Takumi Bamboo with a super smooth surface
+- High quality Takumi bamboo with a smooth surface

 - Both US and mm size are engraved on the tip

-- Some users found the tips too short, approx 4 inches long
+- Some users found the tips too short, approx 4″ long